-You must have heard things about the sustainability and eco-friendliness of sugarcane pulp tableware.
-Do you know the bagasse dine ware market is expected to spike the valuation of USD 322 Million by 2029?
+You must have heard about the sustainability and eco-friendliness of sugarcane pulp tableware.
+Do you know the bagasse dining ware market is expected to spike to USD 322 million by 2029?

 What makes sugarcane bagasse popular in food packaging?